Noise-Induced Randomization in Regression Discontinuity Designs: Introduction

-Most formal and practical approaches approaches to identification, estimation, and inference for treatment effects in regression discontinuity designs, however, do not use exogenous noise in the running variable to drive inference.
+Most formal and practical approaches to identification, estimation, and inference for treatment effects in regression discontinuity designs, however, do not use exogenous noise in the running variable to drive inference.
 Instead, following \citet*{hahn2001identification}, the dominant approach relies on a continuity argument.
-As in \citet{imbens2008regression}, assume potential outcomes $\cb{Y_i(0), \, Y_i(1)}$ such that $Y_i = Y_i(W_i)$.
-Then, we can identify a weighted causal effect $\tau_c = \EE{Y_i(1) - Y_i(0) \cond Z_i = c}$ via
+As in \citet{imbens2008regression}, we assume potential outcomes $\cb{Y_i(0), \, Y_i(1)}$ such that $Y_i = Y_i(W_i)$.
+Then, we can identify a weighted treatment effect $\tau_c = \mathbb E\{Y_i(1) - Y_i(0) \mid Z_i = c\}$ via